TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 Very often you see the flex shorthand defined with only _one_ value.
 In that case, that value is applied to `flex-grow`.
 So when we put `flex: 1` on our divs, we were actually specifying a shorthand of `flex: 1 1 0`.

-For an interactive explanation and demo of the flex shorthand, check out this scrim:
+For an interactive explanation and demo of the flex shorthand, check out this Scrim:

 <iframe src="https://scrimba.com/learn/flexbox/the-flex-property-flexbox-tutorial-cGNKJTv?embed=odin,no-sidebar,mini-header,no-big-play,no-next-up" width="100%" height="400"></iframe>